-I planned on staying in Guatemala for 3 months and I ended up stayed for 9 months and still didn’t see everything.
+I planned on staying in Guatemala for 3 months and I ended up staying for 9 months and still didn’t see everything.
 So, here is my 4-week Guatemala itinerary.

 ps.
 Before planning any Guatemala travel take a read of this guide to Guatemala.